What Are The Top Medical Errors That Harm Patients?

 For example, according to the report, sterilization mistakes can lead to surgical site infections, which kill about 3% of surgical patients every year.

 A few reasons why this preventable medical error occurs are poor communication between medical staff, improper training, and lack of necessary cleaning and sterilization supplies.

 Medication errors involving antibiotics also are on this year’s list.
-As prescrptions of antibiotics have increased, their effectiveness in fighting certain serious infections has diminished.
-So the report highlights the use of antibiotics only when needed and to avoid common mistakes with all medications, including giving them in the wrong dose.
+As prescriptions of antibiotics have increased, their effectiveness in fighting certain serious infections has diminished.
+So, the report highlights the use of antibiotics only when needed and to avoid common mistakes with all medications, including giving them in the wrong dose.

-A more broad scope of medication mistakes follows antibiotic errors on the list.
+A broader scope of medication mistakes follows antibiotic errors on the list.
 It deals with automated medication dispensing cabinets.
 Hospitals use these computerized devices to control and track the distribution of drugs.
 Drugs kept there normally can’t be distributed without a pharmacist’s consent.

 The practice of medicine is complicated, but there are standard levels of care expected from all providers.
 When that level of care is not met and preventable errors are made, patients can be seriously injured or needlessly die.

 If you or a family member was a victim of a serious error during medical care, turn to a medical malpractice lawyer for a thorough investigation in pursuit of the just compensation you deserve.